Category:

 Film Career

 Ritchson made his feature film debut in the 2006 horror film "The Butcher," playing one of a group of teenagers who are terrorized by a family of psychopaths after getting into a car crash.
 Next, in 2007, he appeared in the drama "Steam," starring Ruby Dee, Kate Siegel, and Ally Sheedy.
-A couple years after that, Ritchson was part of the large ensemble cast of the teen sex comedy "Fired Up!"
+A few years after that, Alan was part of the large ensemble cast of the teen sex comedy "Fired Up!"
 He went on to land roles in some major Hollywood films.
 In 2013, Ritchson played the character Gloss in the science-fiction sequel "The Hunger Games: Catching Fire."
 The following year, he portrayed Raphael in the reboot of "Teenage Mutant Ninja Turtles"; he would reprise the role in the 2016 sequel "Teenage Mutant Ninja Turtles: Out of the Shadows."
-In between the two films, Ritchson appeared in the romcom "The Wedding Ringer" and the science-fiction action comedy "Lazer Team."
+In between the two films, Alan appeared in the rom-com "The Wedding Ringer" and the science-fiction action comedy "Lazer Team."
 He also reprised his "Blue Mountain State" television role as Thad Castle in "Blue Mountain State: The Rise of Thadland."

 In 2018, Ritchson appeared alongside Zachary Levi, Brenton Thwaites, Jane Levy, Karan Soni, and others in the horror comedy "Office Uprising."
-He subsequently starred in two 2019 films: the supernatural romance "Above the Shadows," with Olivia Thirlby and Jim Gaffigan, and the sports comedy "The Turkey Bowl," costarring Matt Jones and Ryan Hansen.
-The following year, Ritchson reunited with his "Office Uprising" costar Brenton Thwaites in the supernatural horror film "Ghosts of War."
+He subsequently starred in two 2019 films: the supernatural romance "Above the Shadows," with Olivia Thirlby and Jim Gaffigan, and the sports comedy "The Turkey Bowl," co-starring Matt Jones and Ryan Hansen.
+The following year, Alan reunited with his "Office Uprising" co-star Brenton Thwaites in the supernatural horror film "Ghosts of War."
 In 2021, Ritchson made his directorial debut with the comedy thriller "Dark Web: Cicada 3301," which he also co-wrote and co-produced.
 Additionally, he stars in the film alongside Jack Kesy, Ron Funches, and Conor Leslie.

 Other Projects

 Among his other media projects, Ritchson released a music album in 2006 entitled "This is Next Time."
-He also appeared in the web series "Enormous Friends," and was used as a model for the character of Beowulf in the 2007 video game "Beowulf: The Game."
+He also appeared in the web series "Enormous Friends" and was used as a model for the character of Beowulf in the 2007 video game "Beowulf: The Game."

-Personal Life
+Personal Life & Real Estate

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.